 The breeding season begins in late March to April and extends through May and June.
 The male selects the nest site and does most of the nest building.
 They prefer to nest in extensive forest areas with trees at least 50-60 feet tall, rather than in isolated trees.
 Typically, the nest is built of sticks with a “cup” that is lined with bark flakes, and is placed in a main crotch or on a horizontal limb against the trunk.
 Males vigorously defend an area approximately 100 ft. in diameter around the nest site, although they may forage up to 2 miles away.
 Individuals occasionally use the same nest in successive years, but typically build a new nest in the area.

 Only one brood is raised each year.
-The normal clutch size is 4-5 eggs.
+The normal clutch size is 4 to 5 eggs.
 Egg laying occurs at 2 or 3 day intervals, usually in the morning.
-Incubation begins after the third egg is laid, and continues for 34-36 days.
+Incubation begins after the third egg is laid, and continues for 34 to 36 days.
 Most day time and all night time incubating is done by the female.

 The October 6 release was only partially successful in that the male, who was in captivity the longest, flew into another house window in Redwood City on October 11.
 When he re-entered rehab his weight was down 10 grams (5%) from his release weight.
 Probably because he had spent 18 months in captivity where he was not exposed to live food, his hunting skills deteriorated.
 For this reason, Wildlife Rescue, Inc. decided to place him with a falconer to see if he can be given hunting training with supportive care.
 Hopefully he can one day again be released into the wild and make a contribution to the survival of his species.